Search

 ALU:

-This ALU performs arithmetic and logical operations by using address, registers, and counters and so on.
-The contents of the accumulator and temporary register are inputted to ALU and results of performed operation by ALU are stored in an accumulator.
+This ALU performs arithmetic and logical operations by using addresses, registers, counters and so on.
+The contents of the accumulator and temporary register are inputted to ALU and the results of performed operation by ALU are stored in an accumulator.
 The functions that will be performed are addition, subtraction, complementing, and incrementing and so on

 Accumulator: